nt4sth/Torch-TensorRT-VGG16/README.md

-# VGG16 Trained on CIFAR10
+# Torch-TensorRT Deployment on VGG16 as CIFAR10 Classifier

 ## Installation